YouVersion Community

 Oct - Dec 2022

 The YouVersion Bible app is a global app with millions of active users but an individual user wouldn’t know this by simply using the app.
-Our current community feature shows the user the activity of their friends.
-It’s auto-posted and the user gets no say in it.
-These posts don’t create interaction on the feed but instead users ignore the feature all together.
+Our current community feature shows the activity of their friends.
+It’s auto-posted and some users don’t know their activity is being shared to the feed These posts don’t create interaction between users but instead users ignore the feature all together.

 Dots indicate users active on the app at the time of the screenshot (1-20-23)